makrai/notes/bostan18-text-emo-corpora.md

     successfully acquired with this approach, eg the dataset released by Crowdflower for Cortana3 or the datasets constructed by Milnea+ (2015) and Lapitan+ (2016)
 * Mohammad (2012) designs two detailed online questionnaires and annotate tweets by crowdsourcing
-* social networks -> distant supervision (aka self-labeling in this context), (Mohammad and Kiritchenko, 2015; Abdul-Mageed and Ungar, 2017; De Choudhury+, 2012; Liu+, 2017)
+* social networks -> distant supervision (aka self-labeling in this context), (Mohammad and Kiritchenko, 2015; Abdul-Mageed and Ungar, 2017;
+  De Choudhury+, 2012; Liu+, 2017)
   * Twitter: one could add a “#joy” hashtag to a happy tweet or on
   * Facebook: one could tag personal posts with a “feeling” and people can show an emotional “surprised reaction”.
 In this last example, two levels of
     * ie both the reader’s and the writer’s emotional state.
 Accessing this
 * More challenging is to acquire such data for other domains
 * distinguish between writers’ and readers’ emo (Buechel & Hahn 2017a, 2017b)
-* some of these approaches exist in parallel to previous research in assessing emotion states of people, despite the fact that standardized psychological instruments exist (Bradley and Lang, 1994)
+* some of these assessment approaches exist in parallel to previous research in
+* nL standardized psychological instruments exist (Bradley and Lang, 1994)

 ## 2.3 domains and topics (Section 2.3), and different